Brass instrument valve: Double-piston valve

-The double-piston valve, also called the Vienna valve or pumpenvalve, is a type of valve that preceded the modern single piston Périnet valve.
-It was first produced in a trumpet in 1821 by Christian Friedrich Sattler of Leipzig.
+The double-piston valve, also called the Vienna valve or pumpenvalve, is a type of valve that preceded the modern piston valve.
+It was first reported in 1821 on a trumpet built by Christian Friedrich Sattler of Leipzig, and later patented in 1823 by maker Joseph Riedl and horn player Joseph Kail.
 In this valve type, the simultaneous movement of two pistons bends the air flow in two right angles to introduce an additional valve loop.
 These turns cause constrictions in the bore, that make the instrument harder to play.

-At first, the two pistons were operated by a lever connected with braces, but the later Vienna model of these valves was operated by long rods connecting the pistons to spring-loaded keys on the other side of the instrument.
+At first, the two pistons were operated by a lever connected with braces, but later valves use a mechanism patented by instrument builder Leopold Uhlmann in 1830.
+These are operated by long rods connecting the pistons to keys on the other side of the instrument and fitted with clocksprings.

-While they have fallen out of favor compared to modern valves in almost all places, they are called “Vienna valves” because they are still used almost exclusively in Vienna, Austria, where players prefer the smooth legato and mellow, natural horn-like timbre.
-The Vienna system was in common use in Germany on many brass instruments including trumpets up to 1850.
+While they have fallen out of favor compared to modern valves in almost all places, they are often called "Vienna valves" because they are still used almost exclusively in Vienna, Austria, where players prefer the smooth legato and natural horn–like timbre.
+The Vienna system was in common use in Germany on many brass instruments including trumpets up to 1850, and as Système Belge on valve trombones in Belgium into the early 20th Century.

+Berlin valve

+In 1833, Prussian military bandmaster Wilhelm Friedrich Wieprecht applied to patent his Pumpenventil valve design which used a piston to switch paths where the input, output, and valve ports are attached perpendicularly to the outer valve cylinder in the same plane.
+He patented the first tuba, the Baß-Tuba in F, with Berlin instrument maker Johann Gottfried Moritz in 1838.
+Later known as Berlinerpumpenventil, Paris instrument maker Adolphe Sax also used Berlin valves for his earliest saxhorns and other brass instruments in the 1840s, before switching to Périnet valves by 1860.